arkime/arkimeweb/_wiki/roles.md

 * Only a user with the superAdmin role can assign another user the arkimeAdmin, cont3xtAdmin, parliamentAdmin, wiseAdmin roles.
 However a usersAdmin can still modify everything else about non superAdmins.
 * A user with the usersAdmin role but without the superAdmin role can add/modify/delete any user but a user with the superAdmin role.
 They can unassign Admin roles from non superAdmin users, but they can not assign Admin roles.
 * The application Admin users can view application data for all users, including other Admin and superAdmins users
+* webEnabled and headerAuthEnabled values are not inherited from roles.
+They must be set on each user individually.

 </div>